dehydratedpotato/socpowerbud/README.md

 <details>
 <summary><strong>Identified</strong></summary>

-- Outputs on M1 Pro/Max/Ultra may not work as expected (IOReport entries unknown)
+- Outputs on M1 Pro/Max/Ultra may not work as expected (IOReport entries are unknown so support is unofficial)

    </details>